AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 ### Browse

-* **[!UICONTROL Show Projects]** - Determines whether Projects are available as a means of organizing your Adobe Dynamic Media Classic assets.
+* **[!UICONTROL Show Projects]**: Determines whether Projects are available as a means of organizing your Adobe Dynamic Media Classic assets.
 See [Organize your work with Projects](/help/using/organizing-projects.md).

-* **[!UICONTROL Show Sample eVideo Content]** - Turn on or off the display of eVideo sample content.
+* **[!UICONTROL Show Sample eVideo Content]**: Turn on or off the display of eVideo sample content.

-* **[!UICONTROL Show Generated Content]** - In folders, shows content generated from an asset.
+* **[!UICONTROL Show Generated Content]**: In folders, shows content generated from an asset.
 For example, when a PDF file is rasterized as it is uploaded, Adobe Dynamic Media Classic creates one image for each page in the original PDF.
 If Show Generated Content is selected, each generated image when the original PDF gets uploaded, appears.
 It appears along with the PDF in the folder to which the PDF was uploaded.

-* **[!UICONTROL Show Encoded Videos]** - Deselected (off) by default.
+* **[!UICONTROL Show Encoded Videos]**: Deselected (off) by default.

    You can quickly search and browse for videos in Adobe Dynamic Media Classic without having to navigate through numerous encoded derivatives of the same video.
 Leave this option deselected (default).
 Only the Primary Video thumbnail (the source video you uploaded and used to create the derivatives), and the "parent" Adaptive Video Set thumbnail (which contains the "child" derivatives of the encoded Video Set), are displayed.